rubinius/rubinius/web/doc/en/memory-system/garbage-collector.markdown

 ## Introduction

 Rubinius implements a [Generational Garbage Collector (GC)][gc].
-The Rubinus Generational GC manages the dynamic allocation and deallocation in the heap space of a running Rubinius process.
+The Rubinius Generational GC manages the dynamic allocation and deallocation in the heap space of a running Rubinius process.

 ## Nursery

-The first generation in Rubinius's generational GC is the nursery.
+The first generation in Rubinius' generational GC is the nursery.
-An object's lifcycle begins in the nursery where it is created (allocated).
+An object's lifecycle begins in the nursery where it is created (allocated).

 Objects live in the nursery until the very next collection.
 If an object is still alive after one GC cycle then it is moved to the Young generation.